 1.Each candidate will be featured on the website and other appropriate electronic resources prior to the annual meeting.
 Each candidate will be asked to provide biographical information and a statement of candidacy.
 The entire statement shall be no longer than 500 total words.

-2. Copies of the candidates' biographical information and statements of candidacy will be available via the SCASFAA webpage.
-Attendees will have access to the information at the Annual Conference.
+2. Copies of the candidates' biographical information and statements of candidacy will be available via the SCASFAA webpage prior to the election opening.
+Attendees will have access to the information at the Annual Conference via the SCASFAA webpage.

 3. Each candidate is introduced at the initial business meeting of the Annual Conference and given three minutes to address the membership if necessary.
-Candidate’s three minute speeches are available via the SCASFAA webpage.

 4. Candidates are not permitted to distribute campaign paraphernalia such as buttons, pins, ribbons, stick-ons, or printed sheets of paper or cards.